NikitaRudenkoIntel/vc-intrinsics/GenXIntrinsics/docs/GenXLangRef.rst

 following exceptions:

-* ``llvm.uadd.with.overflow`` -- the GenX backend does not implement the other arithmetic-with-overflow intrinsics, but I found a case where LLVM was transforming a CM program to use this one, so I had to implement it.
+* ``llvm.uadd.with.overflow`` -- the GenX backend does not implement the other arithmetic-with-overflow intrinsics, but there is a case where LLVM was transforming a CM program to use this one, so it is implemented.

-* ``llvm.fma`` -- this intrinsic is generated in the GenXPatternMatch pass, but I think the GenX backend would be able to cope with it being in the IR already.
+* ``llvm.fma`` -- this intrinsic is generated in the GenXPatternMatch pass, but the GenX backend would be able to cope with it being in the IR already.